What does the fitness for work assessment checklist get used for?

 Medical screenings are medical examinations designed to catch diseases and dysfunctions before they become a major problem for the patient and employer.
 Medical screenings are usually performed on people who may not show symptoms but may be at risk for health issues.

 Medical surveillance, on the other hand, involves analysis of the data gained from the medical screenings and other health information.
 An employer can use medical surveillance to catch and prevent problems from occurring in the workplace.
 You can track groups of employees using their fitness assessment forms and look for trends in their health statuses.
 In this way, you can look for potential problem areas and evaluate the effectiveness of your health and safety programs.
 You can also monitor specific individuals who may be in danger or exposed to more issues.

-A fitness assessment is a great way to track the health of your employees and offer them the best deal to stay healthy.
+A fitness for work assessment checklist is a great way to track the health of your employees and offer them the best deal to stay healthy.
 However, recording the data on paper can be a hindrance.
 Documents can get lost more easily, information sharing can be slow, and documentation can take up much space.

 A digital app like Lumiform can remove these obstacles, making fitness assessments more efficient and more manageable.
 The mobile app and desktop software allow digital forms to be filled out on the spot and shared instantly.
 Plus, the data is always securely stored in the cloud and no longer take up shelf space.
 Employers and occupational physicians can move to digital forms management with Lumiform using the following:

 - Get started digitally right away by using one of our fitness risk assessment templates from the Lumiform library, or digitize your existing paper forms.